nculwell/heatmap/convection.md

 ## Convection

-Convection is applied only to air cells, after the conduction step.
+Convection is applied to air and stairway cells after the conduction step.
+Each floor has its own independent velocity field that persists between time steps.

-### Step 1 -- Compute steady-state velocity

-At each air cell, a velocity vector is derived from the local temperature gradient:
+### Velocity update

+The velocity at each air cell is evolved using a buoyancy force and viscous damping:

 ```
-v = -alpha * grad(T)
+v_new = DAMPING * v_old - BUOYANCY * grad(T) * dt
 ```

 - `grad(T)` is approximated by central differences using the four neighbors.
-- The negative sign means air flows **from hot toward cold** -- the same direction as pressure-driven flow in a room (hot air expands, creating higher pressure, pushing air outward toward cooler, lower-pressure regions).
+- The negative sign means air accelerates **away from hot regions** -- pressure-driven outward flow, as hot air expands and pushes surrounding air toward cooler, lower-pressure areas.
+- `DAMPING` (= 0.9) retains 90% of the velocity each step, modelling viscous dissipation.
-- `alpha` (= 0.05) is the convection strength constant; it converts a temperature gradient (F/cell) into a velocity (cells/s).
+- `BUOYANCY` (= 0.3) is the acceleration per unit temperature gradient (cells/s^2 per F/cell).
-- Velocity magnitude is clamped to 3 cells/s to keep the numerical scheme stable.
+- Velocity magnitude is clamped to 3 cells/s for numerical stability.

-### Step 2 -- Advect temperature
+Because velocity is stored between steps, it builds up coherently over time near temperature gradients (momentum effects) and decays naturally as gradients shrink toward equilibrium.

+### Temperature advection

 Temperature is transported along the velocity field using an **upwind finite-difference scheme**.
 For a cell with velocity component `v` along a given axis: